dtao/PhilosopherDeveloper/app/views/posts/universe-is-a-one-way-function.markdown

 I happen to have a bit of firsthand experience with this problem, believe it or not, because at [Cardpool](http://www.cardpool.com/buy-gift-cards) I recently implemented a feature that allows customers to specify a total card value they'd like to purchase and have cards automatically selected and added to their cart\*\*\*\*\*\*.
 This is essentially a special case of the knapsack problem where every item's "weight" happens to also be its value (in fact, internally we still refer to the feature as the "knapsack" feature).

 Why do I bring this up?
 Well, in building this functionality, I was already aware that knapsack is an NP problem.
 Therefore it isn't realistic to try to solve with 100% accuracy or correctness merely for a convenient feature of a retail website.
-What we software developers do in these situations is figure out [heuristics](http://en.wikipedia.org/wiki/Heuristic)
+What we software developers do in these situations is figure out [heuristics](http://en.wikipedia.org/wiki/Heuristic), or rough solutions that are *good enough* for practical use.

+In the case of the feature I wrote, I came up with a very basic algorithm initially.
+I'm sure many other engineers reading this could easily guess what that algorithm might be.
+I also introduced a few optimizations that I felt were relatively decent.
+At the suggestion of one of my teammates, I then ran some tests to measure the performance of this algorithm in terms of speed and accuracy--i.e., how close it came to filling a user's cart with the desired total value of cards.

+With my optimizations, sampled over thousands of randomized carts, I found that the algorithm generally got to about 94%.
+Not bad.
+I THINK I'M GOING INTO TOO MUCH DETAIL ABOUT THIS DAMN FEATURE.

 ***